 6. Use customer service software

 If you’re currently managing customer support through email, then get ready for a huge increase in customer satisfaction by introducing a centralized help desk.
 Ticketing systems allow you to do more than send email.
 You can hook up your social media accounts, or add an integrated business VoIP voice system or live chat.
-You’ll be able to keep a transparent train of all customer interactions and reply much, much faster.
+You’ll be able to keep a transparent train of all customer interactions and reply much, much faster with comprehensive customer service software.

 7. Show the billing history